-I do have to admit though, mangoes eaten on the beach in Mexico taste 10 times better than mangoes eaten here...
-Not exactly sure why though, any thoughts on that? ;)
+I will admit though, mangoes eaten on the beach in Mexico somehow taste 10 times better than mangoes eaten here… Not exactly sure why though, any thoughts on that? 😉

-Ok, back to the point of this post, Mango Sorbet!
+Ok, back to the point of this post, this super easy Mango Sorbet Recipe!

 The good thing about buying the huge pack of mangoes, is that I don’t have to hide or ration them and can get creative on how to use them up.